Bini (group): 2024–2025: Biniverse, new releases

 In May, Sheena made her acting debut, playing herself in a biographical episode of the drama anthology series Maalaala Mo Kaya.
 The rest of Bini also appeared in the episode.
-On May 8, Bini issued a public apology on social media following the circulation of a video showing members Jhoanna, Colet, and Stacey reacting to inappropriate sexual jokes made by dancer and content creator Shawn Castro and GAT member Ethan David.
-In a statement, the band acknowledged that they had "made a mistake" and expressed regret.
-They also said they were committed to taking full accountability and intended to learn from the controversy.
+On May 8, Bini issued a public apology on social media following the circulation of a video showing members Jhoanna, Colet, and Stacey making comments in response to sexual jokes by dancer and content creator Shawn Castro and GAT member Ethan David.
+In a statement, the band said that they had "made a mistake", expressed regret, and promised to learn from the controversy.
 David and Castro also apologized and took full responsibility for the incident.

 On May 14, Bini were included in Forbes Asia's annual 30 Under 30 roster, under "Sports and Entertainment".
 According to the magazine, they are the only girl group in the 2025 list.
 A few days later, the group released a video for their song "Zero Pressure", which had come out at the end of February.
 On May 17, after arriving in Dubai for the first stop on the Biniverse World Tour, they received a certificate of commendation from the Philippine Consulate General, in recognition of their contributions to "Filipino culture and pride on the global stage".
 The next day, they performed at the Coca-Cola Arena, with more than 10,000 people in attendance.

-During the US leg of the tour, the group participated as guests in the 127th Philippine Independence Day parade in New York City on June 1.
-They also released a single titled "Shagidi", which was inspired by a traditional Filipino children's game.
+During the US leg of their tour, Bini were guests at New York's Philippine Independence Day parade and performed at the holiday's celebration in Madison Avenue.

+On June 5, they released a special tour single titled "Shagidi", a dancehall and hip-hop song with staccato drum patterns and 808 bass.
+It is inspired by a Filipino children's chant game.
+At a press conference, Bini's Mikha acknowledged that the song would be divisive due to its "unconventional" sound and structure, but she and fellow member Aiah asserted the group's desire to explore new styles in their music.
+The song polarized critics; Rolling Stone Philippines' Pie Gonzaga praised its Afrobeats-influenced production as "rough in the best way, grimy and percussive", calling it an "exciting" expansion of Bini's sound.
+On the other hand, Esquires Manio panned it as "offensive slop".

 On June 29, Bini hosted the "Here with You" homecoming fan meet at the SM Mall of Asia Arena in Pasay.
-The event also saw the formal launch of the group's own product line, Bini Cosmetics.
-In an article published on July 29, the British magazine &Asian named "Lagi" as the third best P-pop song of the 21st century so far, tied with "Mapa" by SB19.
-Its author, Julienne Loreto, described the song as a "perfect union between old-school pop rock and sparkly electropop" and a "masterpiece on all fronts".